romwo32/CRNN-Captcha-Breaker/README.md

 # Dataset Splitter
 This repo also includes a short script wich splits the entire dataset in smaller sets for Training Validation and Testing.
 The Sizes of the sets can be adjusted in percent

-# CNN
-## Overview:
-A CNN-based CAPTCHA solver is a deep learning model that uses Convolutional Neural Networks (CNNs) to recognize and decode CAPTCHA images by extracting visual patterns and classifying them into characters.

-Building Blocks:
-Convolutional Layer (Feature Extraction)
-Purpose: Identifies spatial features such as edges, shapes, and textures within the CAPTCHA image.
-How it works: Uses convolutional filters to detect patterns, followed by pooling layers to reduce dimensionality while preserving key features.
-Role in CAPTCHA solving: Converts raw pixel data into a structured feature representation.

-Fully Connected Layer (Classification):
-Purpose: Interprets the features extracted by the CNN and assigns them to specific characters.
-How it works: The high-level features are passed through dense layers, applying activation functions (e.g., Softmax) to classify each character.
-Role in CAPTCHA solving: Maps the extracted features to corresponding alphanumeric outputs.

-Decoding and Prediction:
-The model predicts each character in the CAPTCHA and reconstructs the final text.

-## Modell Aritecture:
-Data Loading:
-  Description: The dataset is loaded and split into training and test data.
-  Split: 80% training dataset, 20% test/validation set.
-  Additional Data Sources: Shared datasets can be used for better performance.

-Preprocessing:
-  Grayscale Conversion: All images are converted to grayscale.
-  Rescaling: Images are resized to a uniform size of 25x67 pixels to ensure consistency in model input.

-Model Architecture:
-  Convolutional Layers:
-    4 convolutional layers extract features and reduce image size.
-    MaxPooling layers reduce dimensions while retaining important features.

-  Dropout Layers:
-    2 dropout layers help prevent overfitting.

-  Dense Layer:
-    A fully connected layer processes the extracted features for final classification.

-Optimization:
-  Hyperparameter Tuning: Adam optimizer is used for automatic learning rate adjustment.
-  Loss Function: Designed to minimize the difference between predicted and actual values.

-CNN Model Training:
-  The model is trained using the processed dataset and optimized parameters.
-  The weights of the layers are gradually improved to maximize recognition accuracy.

-Evaluation and Output:
-  Accuracy Calculation: The model is evaluated using the test set, measuring both individual character and full CAPTCHA accuracy.
-  Visual Representation: Selected results are displayed graphically for better interpretation.

 # CRNN
 ## Overview:
 A CRNN is a combination of CNNs and RNNs that leverages the strengths of both models—CNNs for spatial feature extraction and RNNs for sequential modeling—making it ideal for tasks like speech and text recognition, where both local patterns and temporal dependencies are important.